My top Australian travel banking recommendations

 Credit Cards

 For online shopping, from any seller not in Australia, this credit card is one of the best options.
-Add insurance for a small fee.

 28 Degrees